CoAct-1: Computer-using Multi-Agent System with Coding Actions: Experiments

 \textbf{Environment} We test the \ours on Linux with an extended RESTful server from OSWorld.
 Specifically, we implement a remote code interpreter that can take long Python and Bash scripts as input and return the execution result back to the sender.
 On the other hand, for each task, OSWorld will establish an initial state, such as opening a set of apps or specific websites, or downloading the specified files to a specified location, etc. After the initial state is ready, we will take a screenshot as the initial input along with a user task to \ours and baselines.

 \textbf{\ours settings} We implement \ours using AG2~\citep{wu2023autogenenablingnextgenllm}.
-We tried different backbones for the Programmer and Orchestrator, including OpenAI o3~\citep{openAI_o3_o4_mini} and o4-mini~\citep{openAI_o3_o4_mini}.
-For the GUI Operator, we use computer-use-preview, a vision-language action model finetuned by OpenAI for computer use, as the backbone model.
+In \ours, we adopt OpenAI o3 for Orchestrator and OpenAI o4-mini for Programmer.
+For the GUI Operator, we use OpenAI computer-use-preview, a vision-language action model finetuned by OpenAI for computer use, as the backbone model.
 We use the o4-mini as the summarizer for summarizing the conversation history between the Programmer and the Orchestrator.
-We set the max round $I$ for Programmer as 20, max step $K$ for GUI Operator as 25, and max round $J$ for Orchestrator as 15.
-Therefore, the number of system interactions, i.e, the number of steps, for \ours is upper bounded by 375.
+We set the maximum round $I$ for the Programmer to 20, the maximum step $K$ for the GUI Operator to 25, and the maximum round $J$ for the Orchestrator to 15.
+Therefore, the number of system interactions, i.e, the number of steps, for \ours is upper bounded to 375 (but in all cases, as shown in \autoref{fig:error_rate}, \ours will early stop before 150 steps).
+More details are in \autoref{apdx:repduction-statement}.

-\textbf{Evaluation Protocol} We evaluate our method with the rule-based evaluator provided by OSWorld.
+\textbf{Evaluation Protocol} We evaluate our method with the rule-based evaluator provided by OSWorld and WindowsAgentArena.
 Internally, every evaluator is expressed as a Boolean expression built from 134 atomic, execution‑based evaluators that the authors handcrafted for the benchmark.
 For a given task, the benchmark composes these atoms with logical AND / OR operators, so a “pass” might require, for instance, (file exported AND MD5 matches) AND (email sent == True).